Illinois Tollway oasis: History

 The five original oases were built in conjunction with the original tollway construction in 1959.
 They featured Standard Oil (Amoco) gas stations and Fred Harvey restaurants, and were something of a novelty in the region—becoming destinations in and of themselves for driving customers.
 Because the Illinois State Toll Highway Commission (ISTHC) did not have the money to build the oases, they were built and paid for by the American Oil Company, which operated the Amoco/Standard Oil service stations and also sub-leased the restaurant areas to the Fred Harvey restaurant chain.
 The title of the oases reverted to the ISTHC after the original 25-year operating contract ended.
 During this initial operating period the state received 2.51 cents for each gallon of gas sold as well as 10% of the restaurant profits.

 The Lincoln Oasis was added in 1968 and was different from the previous five oases in that it was an all-steel building designed by architect David Haid, a one-time student and employee of architect Ludwig Mies van der Rohe.
 The DeKalb Oasis opened in 1975 and was different from the prior six in that it was the only one of seven oases to not be constructed over the tollway.
 In the mid-1970s, Howard Johnson's took over the restaurants.
 One of the oases made an appearance on the silver screen when Carrie Fisher attacks The Blues Brothers at the Des Plaines Oasis in the 1980 film.
-In 1984, individual fast food restaurants took over from Howard Johnson, with the oases on I-90 and I-88 and the Hinsdale on I-294 being run by McDonald's and the oases on I-294 alternating between Wendy's and Burger King.
+In 1984, individual fast food restaurants took over from Howard Johnson, with the oases on I-90 and I-88 being run by McDonald's and the oases on I-294 alternating between Wendy's and Burger King.